Services

 Root canals are needed when the nerve/blood supply of a tooth has been infected by bacteria.
 Bacteria is usually introduced via large tooth decay, which can cause a lot of pain once it hits the inner nerve of a tooth.
 Despite their reputations, root canals actually relieve this pain.
 The infection is cleaned out and the root filled with a special material.
 This procedure clears up the infection, but the tooth is often weakened in the process.
 Therefore, teeth that have had root canals done usually require crowns as well.

 Sometimes teeth become so broken-down and/or decayed that they are no longer salvageable.
 When this is the case, the tooth must be removed.
-Wisdom teeth (third molars) often also need to come out when they start pushing on adjacent teeth.

 Pediatrics